PhantoomDev/PhantoomDev/README.md

 --->

 ## About me
-I learn stuff fast, do stuff efficiently, work well with other people in project scenario in managing workflow and/or just being a cog in the machine (I do both).
+Hi! 👋 Not sure what to say here, I like computer, some say I'm almost like a 🤖 at times, so there's that.

-I read, write and speak English, Chinese and Japanese
+I read, write and speak 🇺🇸Englihs, 🇨🇳Chinese and 🇯🇵Japanese.

 ## Education background